CrawfordGroup/mqm2022/content/registration/_index.md

 Banquet costs are included in the registration fees, and additional banquet tickets are available for guests for $60 each.
 <br/><br/>
-Early-bird registration ends <b>March 31st, 2022</b>; standard fees will apply starting April 1st until the beginning of the conference.
+Early-bird registration ends <b>April 15th, 2022</b>; standard fees will apply starting April 16th until the beginning of the conference.